Adeni Jews: Anti-Jewish riots in Aden

 In May 1932, a riot began when Muslims accused Jews of throwing excrement into a mosque courtyard.
 Sixty persons, including 25 Jews, were injured but there were no fatalities.
 The Farhi synagogue was desecrated.
+A pogrom took place in 1933 where jews were beaten up outside the Jewish quarter and Jewish homes were looted.

 Much more serious events occurred in December 1947, in the wake of the United Nations' approval of the Partition Plan for Palestine.
 On 2 December, a three-day strike was called to protest the decision.
 Demonstrations led to stone and bottle throwing between Jews and Muslims in the Jewish quarter of Aden.
 Jewish houses and shops were looted, and military control was declared when the crisis exceeded the capacity of the small police force.
 The main military force available was the 1,800 strong Aden Protectorate Levies who were locally recruited soldiers with British and Arab officers.
 Assistance was also received from several British warships, which sent landing parties, and the equivalent of two companies of British infantry flown in from the Canal Zone.
 Order was not restored until 6 December.

 The main violence occurred in three locations.
 In Aden town (also called Crater), an attempt to impose a curfew was largely unsuccessful.
 Jewish schools and houses were looted and set alight.
 On the second day rifle fire began.
 The Levies proved unreliable and worse; some fired indiscriminately and probably contributed to the casualties.
 In the port towns of Steamer Point and Tawahi, most of the Jews were evacuated but some whose presence was not known to the police were killed.
 Several Arabs who were apparently innocent were shot accidentally.
 In the Arab town of Sheikh Othman, which had a large Jewish compound, a military contingent arrived to evacuate the 750 Jews to safety.
 However, several declined to leave and were later found dead.